AAdewunmi/EmailAdministrationSystem/README.md

 2. Generate a random password,
 3. Change a random password to a user defined password,
 4. Set email box memory capacity,
-5. Set an alternative email address for users.
+5. Set an alternative email address for users,
+6. Remove an email address.

 ## 3. What are the nice to haves?